 King Solomon’s gold came from Ophir.
 Today historians cannot agree upon where exactly this gold-rich location was.
 Rider Haggard, in his classic novel, King Solomon’s Mines, placed Ophir in Africa.
 Perhaps it was in Africa, although some think India, others Burma and still others believe Ophir was in the Philippines.

 We are in Ophir, New Zealand.
 The gold-rush in Central Otago began in the 1860’s but proved short-lived although the precious metal is still extracted on a commercial basis at Macrae’s mine.
 After the gold rush Ophir came close to being declared a ghost town.
-These days it is tourism, and specifically the Otago Rail Trail, that is resurrecting the town’s fortune.
+These days it is tourism, specifically the Otago Rail Trail , tasked with resurrecting the town’s fortune.
 There are a couple of things you should know before you move to Ophir though.
 The area experiences both the coldest and the hottest temperatures in New Zealand.
 In 2011 a record low temperature was recorded in Ophir of – 25 degrees celsius.
 Water froze in toilets.

 Ophir does not have a grocery store although it does have a post office and a restaurant/cafe.
 Our expectations of the restaurant are not high but we decide to eat out anyway.
 A surprise awaits us!
 Pitches restaurant is almost booked out for the evening and it’s only Wednesday.
 The menu is stunning.
 Rabbit pie with fresh vegetables, Salmon with caviar – again served with fresh vegetables – and the tea!
 It’s all proudly local fare including the tea which, if not actually grown locally, is blended in Queenstown by Stir Tea.
 I try the Coconut Cream blend and it is delicious.
 The service is special too.
 I want to live here I tell my husband.